 Yeah, I know its Thursday.
 Sue me.

 I got into a debate with a friendly colleague of mine at work right before we headed home tonight.
 He’s a guy with generally cynical tendencies who will subscribe to left/liberal positions when pressed.
 This is frustrating to me since he is smart, and has a raw anti-establishment attitude – both pre-requisites to converting to my libertarian/anarchic view of the world.
 He nonetheless resists.The topic tonight was abortion.
-I took the opportunity to practice my arguments for evictionism, which I explain here is the only rational explanation.
+I took the opportunity to practice my arguments for evictionism, which I explain here is the only rational solution to the problem.
 I truly believe this is the only approach to this important issue that:

 - Acknowledges the rights conflict at the heart of the problem